 How long does the battery last on the PXC 550-II?

-The Sennheiser PXC 550-II are rated to last 20 hours on a single charge with ANC on while streaming over Bluetooth.
+The Sennheiser PXC 550-II is rated to last 20 hours on a single charge with ANC on while streaming over Bluetooth.
 We subjected the headset to a constant 75dB(SPL) output with noise cancelling on the highest setting, and recorded 21 hours, 58 minutes of playtime.
-If you listen with the ANC on in wired mode, you’re afforded 30 hours of listening.
-It takes three hours to recharge the headset from 0-100 % via microUSB, and they support fast charging: 10 minutes yields 90 minutes of playtime.
+If you listen with the ANC on in wired mode, you get 30 hours of playtime.
+It takes three hours to recharge the headset from 0-100% via microUSB, and it supports fast charging: 10 minutes yields 90 minutes of playtime.

 Related: How to read charts